-Many people really like a brilliant white smile and there are a selection of products and procedures available to assist you to improve the appearance of yours.
+Many people really like a brilliantly white smile and there is a selection of products and procedures available to assist you to improve the appearance of yours.
 Most people are satisfied with the sparkle they get from day-to-day proper oral care which should include brushing and flossing, and regular cleanings here at our office.
 If you would like to go beyond this to make your smile look brighter, there a few options that might be worth investigating.

 Begin by speaking to one of our dentists.
 He will tell you whether whitening procedures will be effective for you.
 Whiteners may not correct all types of discoloration.
 For example, yellowed teeth generally bleach well, brownish-colored teeth don’t always bleach well, and grayed teeth might not bleach well at all.